akveo/react-native-ui-kitten/README.md

 ## Documentation
-A documentation for this framework is located [here](https://akveo.github.io/react-native-ui-kitten/).
+A documentation for this framework is [here](https://akveo.github.io/react-native-ui-kitten/).

 In particular, following components are available at the moment:
 - [Button](https://akveo.github.io/react-native-ui-kitten/articles/button/)